milanglacier/minuet-ai.nvim/README.md

 `%d` which will be encoded with `config.n_completions`, if you want to customize this template, make sure your prompt also contains only one `%d`.

-Similarly, `few_shots` can be table in the following form or a function that takes no argument and returns a table in the following form:
+Similarly, `few_shots` can be a table in the following form or a function that takes no argument and returns a table in the following form:

 ```lua